DenisTitovLab/CellMetabolismBase.jl/README.md

 using DifferentialEquations
 using LabelledArrays

+# We'll investigate a simple metabolic pathway with three enzymes:
+# Enz1: A_media → A → B → C
+# Enz2: A → 2B
+# Enz3: B → C

-# Define a simple enzyme-catalyzed pathway: S → P
+# Define a simple enzyme-catalyzed pathway constisting of three enzymes:
 # First argument is a tuple of constant metabolites (if any)
 # Second argument is a tuple of enzyme definitions
 # Each enzyme is defined as (enzyme_name, (substrates...), (products...))